 High-intensity interval training (HIIT)

-HIIT exercise may be more effective than traditional cardio at cutting down abdominal fat.
+HIIT exercise than traditional cardio at cutting down abdominal fat.
 This type of cardiovascular exercise involves brief periods of “all-out intensity,” like sprinting, biking, or running, followed by spans of lower-intensity activities while your heart rate stays accelerated.

 To try HIIT, use a treadmill.
 Figure out your maximum intensity setting on the treadmill, and a “rest” setting that feels like 60 percent of the effort.